SpenceKonde/DxCore/megaavr/libraries/EEPROM/README.md

 ### EEPROM corruption due to low supply voltage
-If the power supply voltage is insufficient (as in, below operating specifications) while writing to the EEPROM, corruption can result; this includes the case where power is cut entirely while writing to the EEPROM.
+If the power supply voltage is insufficient (as in, below operating specifications) while writing to the EEPROM, corruption can result; this includes the case of a slow-rising power supply and a write at startup (as mentioned above) and the case where power is cut entirely while writing to the EEPROM.
 This phenomenon is described in the "Preventing Flash/EEPROM corruption" section (9.3.3) of the datasheet.
 Enabling the Brown-Out Detect functionality ("burn bootloader" required after changing those settings to apply them) will prevent this by holding the part in reset when below a minimum supply voltage.
 Even better would be to use the VLM to detect when the operating voltage is perilously close to the BOD threshold.

 Alternate methods of ensuring that there is not expected to be a power failure within the next 11 ms (DxCore) or 4ms (megaTinyCore) might include monitoring the supply voltage with the ADC.
 It is also important to practice good hardware design: particularly, you should have sufficient board-level decoupling capacitors to make sure the power can't drop out so quickly that a write might not finish.
 And if user action is the likely cause of the power loss, one could flash an LED while writing or similar.